SpectacularAI/3dgs-deblur/README.md

 If _all_ relevant first pass runs have been completed, you can also run `./scripts/process_2nd_pass.sh`, which creates all the corresponding second pass datasets.

+## Training with custom data

+The method can be also be used with custom data recorded using the Spectacular Rec app ([v1.0.0+ for Android](https://play.google.com/store/apps/details?id=com.spectacularai.rec), [v1.2.0+ for iOS](https://apps.apple.com/us/app/spectacular-rec/id6473188128)).

+First, download and extract a recording created using the app, e.g., `/PATH/TO/spectacular-rec-MY_RECORDING`.

+**iOS cases** (short rolling shutter read-out): Process as

+    ./scrpts/process_and_train_sai_custom_mb.sh /PATH/TO/spectacular-rec-MY_RECORDING

+**Android** (long rolling-shutter readout).
+The recommended mode is:

+    ./scripts/process_and_train_sai_custom_mbrs_pose_opt.sh

+See the contents of the script for more details.

+Additionally, any folder of the form `data/inputs-processed/CASE` can be trained directly with Nerfstudio using the `ns-train splatfacto --data data/inputs-processed/CASE ...`.
+Use `--help` and see `train.py` for the recommended parameters.

+**Comparison video** To train a custom recording with and without motion blur compensation and render a video comparing the two, use this script:

+    ./scripts/render_and_train_comparison_sai_custom_mb.sh /PATH/TO/spectacular-rec-MY_RECORDING

 ## Viewing the results

 Results are written to `data/outputs/` by dataset.
 You can also run these on another machine